 - POST requests greater than 2MB are not supported

-CloudCache’s key advantage over other CDN providers is their hardware.
+CloudCache’s key advantage over other CDN providers is its hardware.
 Their typical servers have 96 GB RAM, hexcore CPUs and SSDs for unparalleled transfer speed and computing power.
 Starting at $12 a month for 200GB bandwidth, coupled with live chat and phone support and with 500 peering partners worldwide spread over 90 countries, CloudCache offers an attractive service.

 Launched in March 2012 CDN77 is a low-cost CDN provider that uses the Onapp platform for static file delivery and on-demand HD video streaming.
 They operate out of London and have 65+ POPs around the world, including quite a few in Eastern Europe.
 They have excellent comparisons with popular brands like MaxCDN and CloudFront and offer phone and email support.
-Starting at $49/TB per month for US and EU region, CDN77 also offers a free 14-day trial.
+Starting at $49/TB per month for the US and EU regions, CDN77 also offers a free 14-day trial.
 With their price calculator, you can order custom plans too!

-TinyCDN is one of those providers that leverage the power of Amazon Web Services to provide you with a simple user interface, competitive pricing (although slightly higher than the rest) and most importantly a 30 day free trial.
+TinyCDN is one of those providers that leverage the power of Amazon Web Services to provide you with a simple user interface, competitive pricing (although slightly higher than the rest), and most importantly a 30-day free trial.